netscaler/ansible-collection-netscaleradc/docs/usage/speeding_up_execution.rst

 =====================

-This document details how to speed up the execution time of a playbook containing invocations of Netscaler ansible modules.
+This document details how to speed up the execution time of a playbook containing invocations of Citrix ADC ansible modules.

 Ansible has some options to help with speeding up execution by making forks of itself to execute playbooks in multiple target hosts.